 Who Is Invisalign For?
 A Toronto Dentist on Candidacy

-Invisalign works for most mild-to-moderate orthodontic cases -- crowding, spacing, mild overbite, mild crossbite, and many adult retreats.
+Invisalign works for most mild-to-moderate orthodontic cases: crowding, spacing, mild overbite, mild crossbite, and many adult retreats.
 It struggles with severe rotations, large overjet, severe deep bites, and most cases that need orthognathic surgery.
 Roughly 70% of adult orthodontic patients in Toronto are good Invisalign candidates.
 Here's how to know if you're one.

 Key Takeaways